 - Claiming 100% business use of a vehicle.
 Be careful, salespeople!
-To counter any possible IRS questions, I know someone who keeps a paper log on the dashboard and writes down every mile for work, the date and what it was for.
+To counter any possible IRS questions, consider keeping a paper log on the dashboard and writing down every mile for work, the date and what it was for.
 If you do want to claim all the cost for a business expense, be sure you have another vehicle too.

 - Writing off a loss for a hobby.